GenomicDataInfrastructure/standard-operating-procedures/docs/sop-template.md

 ### 7. Summary or Context Diagram

-_< If applicable, include a diagram (e.g., mermaid or plantUML block) summarizing the SOP step-by-step.
+_< If applicable, include a diagram (e.g., in mermaid or plantUML format) summarizing the SOP step-by-step.
 Diagrams could represent the larger context of where this particular SOP should be used, e.g., within a "virtual helpdesk", if that is useful. >_
 ```mermaid
 graph TB
     start( )